Understanding Diabetes Symptoms: Your Comprehensive Guide

 Symptoms Increased thirst, more urination, weight loss Increased thirst, frequent urination, fatigue, blurred vision, slow healing wounds, frequent infections

-Diabetes Symptoms That Warrants Doctor Consultation
+Diabetes Symptoms That Warrant Doctor Consultation

 Pay attention to all the following signs.
 If you have any of these symptoms, it could mean you have diabetes.
-So it will be good to consult with your doctor about them.
+So, it will be good to consult with your doctor about them.

 1. Frequent Urination and Increased Thirst